The Two Minute Summary

 The best skateboard helmets are "dual-certified" to both the ASTM and CPSC standards.
 For the latest list, check out www.helmets.org/dualcert.htm.
 Those helmets are tested for skateboarding and bicycling.
 But always look inside for the stickers that say they meet both CPSC and ASTM F1492 standards.
 Without the stickers, they don't meet both standards!

 When to Replace a Helmet?

-If you really have a skateboard helmet that meets the ASTM F1492 standard you don't need to replace it every time you crash, but someday you will.
+If you really have a skateboard helmet that meets the ASTM F1492 standard you don't need to replace it every time you crash, but after some good hits you will.
+Bike helmets must be replaced after every crash.
 Replace the buckle if it cracks or a piece breaks off.

 Skate Helmets for Biking?